BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 1. Note that the bottom status bar now shows there is one local commit that has not been pushed to the remote.
 ToDo: insert jpg
 1. Click on that area of the status bar, and the change should be pushed to GitHub
 1. On GitHub, open the `about.md` file, and confirm that the change you just made has been pushed to the GitHub remote repository.

-ToDo: Interesting, while working on this, I learned if VSC is not logged in to anywhere, and you chose to login to GitHub, there is an authentication interaction that stores some information into VSC somewhere.
-I should investigate and write it up...
-It opened GitHub in Chrome (my default browser), and I entered my password to GitHub.
-There was a form asking if I wanted to authorize, said yes, then a redirect on github, and a dialog box saying that there was a uri that wanted to open VSC.
-I allowed that dialog to "open the VSC app.
-Since it was already open, it just switched me back to the VSC instance.
-Nothing added to the repository where I was working, so either somewhere in VSC or somewhere in Windows, there is now an association "vscode://vscode.github-authentication/did-authenticate?windowid=1&code=a_very_long_alphanumeric_string"

 ## Add a categorized post